RickStrahl/WestwindToolkit/Westwind.Data/Readme.md

 	public class busCustomer : EfCodeFirstBusinessBase<Customer,OrdersContext>
     { }

-You specify a main entity type (Customer) and the DbContext type (OrdersContext).
+You specify a main entity type (Customer in this case) and the DbContext type (OrdersContext).
-You now have a functioning business object.
+You now have a functioning business object for Customers.

 Note that you would create many business objects for each **logical** business context or operation which wouldn't necessarily match each entity in the data model.
-For example, you would have an Order business object, but likely not a LineItem business object since lineitems are logically associated with the Order.
+For example, you would have an busOrder business object, but likely not a LineItem business object since lineitems are logically associated with the Order and managed through an Order business object.

 ###Using the Business Object###
 Without adding any functionality the business object is now functional and can run basic